christianalfoni/impact/docs/effect.md

 # effect

 Reactive effect.
 Will observe any signals or derived in its callback.
-It runs immediately and will run again whenever obervation triggers.
+It runs immediately and will run again whenever observation triggers.
 If an effect both observes and sets the same signal, the observation is ignored.

 ```ts
 import { effect, signal } from 'impact-react'